BJP is a far greater evil in the country and Karnataka too, says Prashant Bhushan

 Targetting the Narendra Modi government at the Centre, Bhushan, who was earlier with the Aam Aadmi Party (AAP), said that the ruling BJP-led National Democratic Alliance (NDA) government at the Centre was not only corrupt but was working to destroy all democratic institutions including the judiciary.
 "The government is blackmailing the judiciary and has appointed people close to PM Modi and BJP chief Amit Shah in all institutions, including the Central Bureau of Investigation (CBI) and Central Vigilance Commission (CVC)," said the senior advocate of the Supreme Court.

 Bhushan criticised both the Congress and the BJP for sheltering corrupt leaders who have been convicted by courts earlier.
-"In Karnataka, BS Yeddyurappa, who has served jail term for corruption, is the BJP's chief ministerial candidate.
+"In Karnataka, BS Yeddyurappa, who has served a jail term for corruption, is the BJP's chief ministerial candidate.
 The Congress in Karnataka has ministers like DK Shivakumar accused in tax evasion cases," Bhushan said.

 Bhushan attacked the BJP government at the Centre for not appointing the Lokpal despite its big promises.
 He added that the Whistle Blowers Protection (WBP) Act passed in 2014 is yet to be operationalised by the BJP government.